 How-to: Home maintenance

 The below videos were created by our repairs contractor, Mears.
 They aim to help you complete basic home maintenance repairs in your home.
-However if you're unsure, please give us a call on 0300 123 1745, and press option 1 to report a required repair.
+However if you need to report a major repair, please give us a call on 0300 123 1745, and press option 1 followed by option 2.

 Changing an outside lightbulb

 Hi guys, I'm Rob from Mears.
 Today we’ll be showing you how to change an outside light bulb.